-Now we have six camps at the most beautiful locations in the Western Cape.
+Now we have eight camps at the most beautiful locations in the Western Cape.
 Since 1 July 2018, there is also a camp in Hazyview, Mpumalanga.
 All camps can be booked separately, or as a route.
 Our vision is that guests can experience how an authentic South African family lives in their country, while learning everything about real South African products.
 As an AfriCamps guest, you will meet the farm owners, become acquainted with their produce and the unique fauna and flora of the area.’

 Jeroen: ‘The future of AfriCamps is bright.
 People show a need for meaningful travel experiences where the local people, the country and food can be experienced in an authentic way.
 AfriCamps offers that experience like no other.
 With the opening of AfriCamps at Mackers in Hazyview, Mpumalanga, we have taken the first step in our national expansion plan.’

 People from Namibia, Botswana and even Zimbabwe have expressed their interest in AfriCamps.
 Signs are promising that we can make AfriCamps the glamping brand of Southern Africa.

 Photo: AfriCamps at Mackers in Hazyview.

 What is the unforgettable memory?
 The wow moment?